 http://127.0.0.1:8000/check-mutator

-When you open check-accessor then it will find first record and display it.
-While check-mutator method will create new records from controller values.
+When you open any URL for Accessor and Mutator it will find the first record and display it’s data based on your defined logic.
+While the check-mutator method will create new records from controller values.